agathoklisx/libved/README.md

-   In the sample executable that uses the library, the "My" macro, has the same semantics, but for the others macros should be no need (though it is too early maybe even talk about an API), as they should be covered with the following way:
+   In the sample executable that uses the library, the "My" macro, has the same semantics, but for the others macros should be no need (though it is too early maybe even talk about an API), as they should be covered with the following ways:

     Ed.[subclass or method] ([args, ...])
+      or
+   Class.method ([args, ...])

-   this code has access to the root structure, and should use the get/set specific to types methods to access the underlying properties.
+   this code has access to the root structure, but it should use the get/set specific to types methods to access the underlying properties.
  */